-In some cases, the Siteimprove crawler (also referred to as a robot, bot, spider) may be registered within your website analytics solution.
+In some cases, the crawler traffic (also referred to as a robot, bot, spider) may be registered within your website analytics solution.
+This article explains how to exclude this traffic:

-In Siteimprove Analytics, Siteimprove traffic can be identified and filtered using either an Organizational or IP filter.
+In Siteimprove Analytics, unwanted traffic can be identified and filtered using either an Organizational or IP filter.
 The following explains how to set up a filter in each case.

 Filter Siteimprove traffic using an Organizational filter